What’s new with Percy the Mars rover?

 “We’ve been thinking so long about having our Wright Brothers moment,” she said, “and here it is.
 We will take a moment to celebrate our success and then take a cue from Orville and Wilbur regarding what to do next.
 History shows they got back to work — to learn as much as they could about their new aircraft.”

+Just two sols after Ginny first took flight, Percy tested out Moxie — that’s the Mars Oxygen In-Situ Resources Utilization Experiment instrument.
+It’s designed to convert carbon dioxide from the thin Martian atmosphere into oxygen by separating oxygen atoms from carbon dioxide molecules (C02).
+And it worked!
+The purpose of this first demonstration was to make sure the instrument survived the journey to Mars.

+Nine more tests will be run to see if oxygen that Moxie generates can be used for humans to breathe on Mars and for rocket propellant to get back to Earth.
+The Martian atmosphere is made of 98 percent carbon dioxide.
+“Moxie has more work to do,” said Jim Reuter, associate administrator of NASA’s Space Technology Mission Directorate.
+“But the results from this technology demonstration are full of promise as we move toward our goal of one day seeing humans on Mars.”

-For the next 30 sols, Ingenuity will continue to perform a series of flight tests while Perseverance will serve as a communication relay between the helicopter, Mars orbiters and mission control back on Earth.
-Following the flight tests, Perseverance will then begin surface operations moving toward the delta to search for signs of ancient microbial life.
+Ingenuity performed its second test flight of 51.9 seconds on Sol 61 (also known as April 22).
+The helicopter will continue to perform a series of flight tests throughout the 30-sol flight-test window, while Perseverance will serve as a communication relay between the helicopter, Mars orbiters and mission control back on Earth.
+Following the flight tests, Perseverance will then begin surface operations, moving toward the delta to search for signs of ancient microbial life.

-Note: This page will be updated as the mission progresses.